slevithan/regex/README.md

 2. The unescaped `}` within the partial is not allowed to break out of its interpolation sandbox.
 3. The group opening `(` can't be quantified with `?`.

-> Characters outside the interpolation such as a preceding, unescaped `\` or an escaped number also can't change the meaning of the interpolated pattern.
+> Characters outside the interpolation such as a preceding, unescaped `\` or an escaped number also can't change the meaning of tokens inside the partial.

 And since interpolated values are handled as atomic units, consider the following: